Particular/docs.particular.net/platform/servicecontrol.include.md

 Two different windows services that act as the brain in the Particular Service Platform.

-ServiceControl collects information about messages flowing through your system by injesting faulted messages forwarded to the error queue and audits of successful messages forwarded to the audit queue.
+ServiceControl collects information about messages flowing through the system by injesting faulted messages forwarded to the error queue and audits of successful messages forwarded to the audit queue.
 In addition ServiceControl gathers additional information regarding sagas, endpoints heartbeats and custom checks sent to the ServiceControl queue via plugins.

 ServiceMonitor collects metric data provided by NServiceBus endpoints to monitor endpoint health and performance via messages sent to the monitoring queue.